DyogenIBENS/Agora/doc/HowTo.md

 ![](agora.jpg)

-The AGORA method is wrapped up in a script named `agora.py`, which will run all the steps of the reconstructions according to a configuration file.
+The AGORA method is wrapped up in a script named `agora.py`, which runs all the steps of the reconstructions according to a configuration file.

 The reconstruction itself can be perfomed with different approaches, explained below, and the output is a set of CARs.